QCSE: A Pretrained Quantum Context-Sensitive Word Embedding for Natural Language Processing: Proposed Quantum Word Embedding Model

 \subsection{Model overview}

 The aim is to map each word to a quantum state that captures its semantic meaning in the context of a given task.
 Suppose that we have a set of words \( W = \{ w_1, w_2, \dots, w_n \} \), and a vocabulary of size \( |V| \).
 In classical word embeddings, each word is mapped to a high-dimensional vector \( \mathbf{w}_i \in \mathbb{R}^d \), where \( d \) is the embedding dimension.
-For quantum embeddings, the quantum model instead maps words to quantum states \( |w_i\rangle \in \mathcal{H}_m \), where \( \mathcal{H}_m \) is a Hilbert space of dimension \( m \), and the quantum embedding process is represented by a unitary transformation that incorporates the word context.
+For quantum embeddings, the quantum model instead maps words to quantum states \( |w_i\rangle \in \mathcal{H} \), where \( \mathcal{H} \) is a Hilbert space, and the quantum embedding process is represented by a unitary transformation that incorporates the word context.
 The process of learning quantum embeddings involves applying a VQC, typically referred to as an ansatz, to capture the relationships between words in the context of a given task.
 The ansatz parameters are updated iteratively using optimization methods, such as gradient-based optimization, to minimize a task-specific loss function, such as the cross-entropy.
-For a quantum sequence embedding model, words in a sentence are encoded as sequences of quantum states, and entanglement operations can capture the dependencies between words in a sequence.
 We propose a context matrix concept (see Section \ref{sec:8}) that transforms the surrounding terms of a word into a structured matrix that captures identifiers, positions, distances, and semantic–syntactic relations to construct the context-sensitive quantum embedding.